IE-bank-team/ie-bank-infrastructure/ResourceModules/docs/wiki/Solution creation.md

 # Pipeline-orchestration

 The modules provided in this repo can be orchestrated to create more complex infrastructures, and as such, reusable solutions or products.
 To deploy resources, the pipeline-orchestration approach leverages the modules & pipeline templates of the 'ResourceModules' repository.
-Each pipeline job deploys uno instance of a resource and the order of resources deployed in a multi-module solution is controlled by specifying dependencies in the pipeline itself.
+Each pipeline job deploys one instance of a resource and the order of resources deployed in a multi-module solution is controlled by specifying dependencies in the pipeline itself.

 ## GitHub Samples